 When you donate appreciated stocks, bonds or mutual fund shares instead of cash, you'll receive charitable deductions at full, fair market value while reducing capital gains impact.Download Stock Transfer Info

-If you're 70 ½ or older, you can make a gift directly from your IRA to Pomona Valley Hospital Medical Center.
-While there is no charitable deduction for a rollover gift, you do avoid the income tax on the donated portion of your required minimum distribution.Download IRA Gift Info
+If you're 70 ½ or older, you can make a qualified charitable distribution of up to $100,000 from your IRA to Pomona Valley Hospital Medical Center Foundation.
+While there is no charitable deduction for a distribution, you do avoid the income tax on the donated portion.Download IRA Gift Info